-As of this weekend, the following will be allowed:
+As of 12pm on Monday 1 June, the following is allowed:

 - Gatherings of up to 20 people:

-- For dining in, including restaurants, cafes, pubs, clubs and bars
+- For dining in, including restaurants, cafes, pubs, clubs and bars, with 20 allowed per defined area as of Friday 5 June

 - At indoor cinemas